 Theresa May, the Prime Minister, also welcomed the launch of the project.

 In a letter to Graham Brady MP, Deputy Chairman of the Centre for Policy Studies and Chairman of the 1922 Committee, she said she was "delighted" to express her support.

 "It was thanks to the pioneering work of the Centre for Policy Studies that the Conservative Party successfully made the case for free markets and won the battle of ideas in the 1970s and '80s," she wrote.

 "Today we must win that argument again for a new generation, defend free and open markets, and the values of freedom, equality, rights, responsibilities and the rule of law that lie at their heart."

 The Prime Minister added that "as we fight this new battle of ideas, I want to make the most of all the talent in the Conservative Party...
 I am delighted that our brilliant 2015 and 2017 intakes will be at the heart of the New Generation project, and I look forward to hearing the ideas that they put forward."

 Lord Saatchi, the CPS's Chairman, also spoke, describing the CPS's task as being to act as an "intellectual rescue" for the pro-market movement.
-There were also brief remarks by Graham Brady; Ben Elliot, co-founder of Quintessentially and the CPS's new Treasurer; and Robert Colvile, appointed yesterday to succeed Tim Knox as the CPS's Director (he had previously been Editor of its CapX website).
+There were also brief remarks by Graham Brady; Ben Elliot, co-founder of Quintessentially and the CPS's new Treasurer; and Robert Colvile, CPS Director.
 All the speeches from the evening are available on our website.